UniversalDependencies/docs/_fi-overview/extra.md

 questions are clausal complements, the correct type for them is [`ccomp`]().

-If the subordinate clause is an conjunction clause, it can be either a complement or a modifier.
+If the subordinate clause is a conjunction clause, it can be either a complement or a modifier.
 In the majority of cases, conjunction clauses starting with the conjunction *että* are complements and clauses starting with any other conjunction are modifiers.
 However, it